 - identifying, assessing and recognizing the diverse legal needs of low-income individuals and of disadvantaged communities in Ontario

-- providing legal aid services to low‑income individuals through a corporation that will operate independently from the Government of Ontario but within a framework of accountability to the Government of Ontario for the expenditure of public funds
+- providing legal aid services to low-income individuals through a corporation that will operate independently, but within a framework of accountability, to the Government of Ontario for the expenditure of public funds

-In fulfilling this mandate, Legal Aid Ontario is committed to providing services which recognize the importance of diversity, access, equity, creativity and quality.
+In fulfilling this mandate, LAO is committed to providing services that recognize the importance of diversity, access, equity, creativity, and quality.

 Read our Statement of Principles to learn more about the values and commitments that have guided LAO’s strong tradition of service and continue to form the foundation of our work.